kekedezha/dezhas-portfolio-3.0/README.md

 ## Motivation

 Thought my portfolio could use a makeover and it seems like a pretty small project to begin using Next.js.
 I believe that with even this slight makeover, it can draw more attention to myself and better display my skills and progress through a nice and clean UI.
-This inspiration was taken from [chronark.com](https://chronark.com/) as this was an example from the [Next.js](https://nextjs.org/) website.
+This inspiration was taken from some portfolio examples from the [Next.js](https://nextjs.org/) website.

 ## Main Technologies ⚡️